snaky912/ttb-label-verifier/README.md

-# Label Check — AI-Assisted TTB Label Verification
+# Label Check — AI-Powered Label Verification

 A prototype that checks an alcohol beverage label image against the data in its COLA application: brand name, class/type, alcohol content, net contents,